netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ~~~

 In case a client wishes to modify a previous subscription request in
-order to no longer receive YANG Push subscription updates, the request
+order to no longer receive YANG-Push subscription updates, the request
 might look like this:

 ~~~ xml